-It's just about that time again--school's back!
-Here are some tips for getting your manufactured home in order before all the crazy starts.
+It's just about that time again—school is back in session!
+Here are five tips for getting your manufactured home in order before the back to school rush begins.

 1. Get Yourself Organized First

-Built-in desk in the Fusion model by Clayton
+The Study Nook in the GLE661K model by Clayton

-If looking for a new manufactured home for your family, ask about built-in office and desk options!
-Or create a wall dedicated to organizing.
-This Command Center from One Creative Housewife is the ultimate family organizing tool!
+When you’re shopping for a new manufactured home for your family, ask about built-in office and desk options, like this one in the Lulamae model by Buccaneer and the one in the Fusion model by Clayton.
+Or take on your own project and create a wall dedicated to organization.
+This command center from One Creative Housewife is the ultimate family organizing tool!

 2. Make a Family Calendar

-Install an up-to-date family calendar where everyone can see it.
-This keeps the whole family informed and you a little less crazy.
+There’s nothing worse than taking the wrong child to the wrong baseball field on the wrong night!
+To prevent those scheduling disasters, install an up-to-date family calendar where everyone can see it.
+This keeps the whole family informed and takes a little bit of pressure off you!

-Setting a daily routine helps your kids know what to do and when.
+Setting a daily routine can teach kids responsibility and organization while taking some of the stress off parents during the day.
 Setting expectations up front and practicing daily tasks before the school year starts will help make the transition from summer to fall easier on everyone.

-If you have younger children, stick a dry erase or laminated check list on your fridge or their doors.
-Checking off tasks allows them to feel involved and accomplished.
+If you have younger children, you understand the importance of having a routine!
+Stick a dry erase or laminated check list on the fridge or their bedroom doors.
+Checking off tasks as they go allows them to feel involved and accomplished.

-This is a simple daily task chart from Honest To Nod for younger kids.
+This is a simple daily task chart from Crate & Kids Blog for younger kids.
 You can also get on the computer and make your own with fun graphics!

 Give your kids a work station and they'll keep themselves organized...at least, that's the idea.

-Flex room in the Amazon model by Clayton
+The flex room in the Amazon Model by Clayton

 - Place hooks for your kids to hang their backpacks.